Kevin J. Manning

-Kevin J. Manning, Ph.D. (born November 8, 1944 in New York, New York) is the former president of Stevenson University, the former Villa Julie College and the third largest independent university in Maryland.
+Kevin J. Manning (born November 8, 1944, in New York, New York) is the former president of Stevenson University, the former Villa Julie College and the third largest independent university in Maryland.
 He was inaugurated as the fourth president of Villa Julie College on October 28, 2000, succeeding Carolyn Manuszak.
 He resigned from Stevenson University on November 29, 2016.

 Academic career

 Manning has more than 40 years of experience in higher education administration.
 A graduate of Webster University in St. Louis, Missouri (1967), Manning earned his M.S. in Counseling and Student Personnel from Shippensburg University (1976) and his Ph.D. in Higher Education Administration from The Ohio State University (1982).
 He is a graduate of Harvard University’s Institute for Educational Management (1989) and in 2006 was an invited participant at the Oxford Round Table, University of Oxford, England.
 Prior to his service at Stevenson, Manning held key administrative positions at Washington University in St. Louis, Missouri; Elizabethtown College in Elizabethtown, Pennsylvania; and Immaculata University in Malvern, Pennsylvania.